rubik/rubik.github.io/content/post/ab-testing-inference.md

 end</strong> of the experiment, once all data has been collected.
 Calculating p-values multiple times with the intent to stop the test while the required sample size has not been achieved exposes you to a much larger Type I error than anticipated.
-More on this in Part III of this series.
+More on this in Part IV of the series.
 </blockquote>

 ## Test statistics